vtex/styleguide/react/components/Link/README.md

 ### 👍 Dos

-- Use for page destination, internal or external.
+- Use them for links.
+When user needs to take an action, swtich for the <a href="#/Components/Forms/Button">Button</a> component.
+- Use normal and medium weights when outside a paragraph.
+Designers can choose which one is the best depending on the context and layout.

 ### 👎 Don'ts

-- Use for interation, prefer a `<Button>`.
-- Use `mediumWeigth` when the link is inline, eg, within a paragraph.
+- Use medium weigth when the link is inline, eg, within a paragraph.

 ### Related components